 -It's a lot, lot, lot easier to get support than mid.
 Plus with the new Queue system picking support and fill as preferences means a lot less time waiting to get in a game!

 -Playing botlane gives you the chance to impact two opposing players, the enemy support and the enemy ADC, as opposed to midlane, where you have to roam and gank if you want to put more than one opposing player behind.

 In my experience, Lux Support, when played well, can impact games in low elos so much it's almost to the point that she can solo-carry.
 If you want a ranged support that can win games while staying safe, Lux is your lady.

 I've already talked a bit about playstyle, so a bit of clarification:

 I prefer to play Lux extremely reactively, and I focus a lot more on peeling than I do on harassing.

 However, it is also possible to play Lux aggressively, and focus on harassing to get a kill at 6 or as early as possible.

-Whether you like playing passively or aggressively, there's no one right way, and I believe that you can play Lux multiple ways that are viable and effective!
+Whether you like playing passively or aggressively, there's no one right way, so have some fun and find the playstyle that suits you best!

 Pros & Cons